 (Title Image: scarfolk.blogspot.co.uk)

-It was only fit to pick today to address another issue regarding public policy and independence – pyrotechnics.
+It was only fit to pick this date to address another issue regarding public policy and independence – pyrotechnics.

 “No pyro, no party?”

 As long as you know what you’re doing, fireworks are “relatively” safe; I’m sure those of us of a certain age remember Hale and Pace telling us what to do and not to do.
 You’re still better off going to an organised display though.
-Many are organised by county and community councils and are often free to attend – there’s a list of displays in the Bridgend area available here.
+Many are organised by county and community councils and are often free to attend.

 The fireworks market in the UK is small (and presumably even smaller at a Welsh level) with total spending of around £15million a year.
 It’s much bigger in other countries, with anecdotal evidence suggesting the Dutch are the most enthusiastic users of fireworks in Europe.
 They’ve also endured the biggest tragedies – the most infamous being the Enschede disaster in 2000, which killed 23 people and injured almost 1,000.